 Is it expensive to live in Sardinia?

-The cost of living in Sardinia for the most part is cheaper than the UK and the average house price is lower than in the UK as well.
+The cost of living in Sardinia for the most part is cheaper than in the UK, USA or Northern Europe and the average house price is lower as well.

 In fact, it's actually one of the cheapest regions in Italy.